zhiwen10/YE-et-al-2023-spirals/README.md

 The code here will look for data inputs from these subfolders, after specifying the root data folder in the beginning of each main script.

 ## Data overview
-We prepared a short script 'data_overview.m' in the root, to help quickly navigate the raw data in the data folder.
+We prepared a short script `data_overview.m` in the root, to help quickly navigate the raw data in the data folder.

 ## Spiral detection algorithm